Information Transfer Rate in BCIs: Towards Tightly Integrated Symbiosis: Experimental Results

 \subsection{Evaluation Process}

 For each subject, we evaluated performance in a leave-one-trial-out fashion as in the past literature i.e., the TI algorithms are trained over $u-1$ trials and tested on the remaining trial for all $u$ different combinations for $u=6$ in Benchmark and $u=4$ in Beta datasets.
 When we present average subject performance, test performances are combined (classification outcomes) in a single confusion matrix, which is normalized to obtain the estimate of the channel transition probability matrix $\tilde{\mathbf{P}}$ with $M=40$.
 In some of the past works c.f. \cite{Nakanishi2018}, \cite{Kumar2019}, using conventional definition, ITR is calculated for each subject and the average of these values (with the standard error) is reported despite the nonlinear dependency of the definition on the accuracy.
 This type of averaging typically leads to larger ITR values.
 In our work, we report all ITR results after averaging the accuracy values (similarly false positive and negatives etc.) over all subjects before calculating and reporting the final ITR.
-This way, we also ensure that the aggregate human performance is translated into an ITR metric.
+This way, we also ensure that the aggregate human accuracy performance is translated into a single ITR metric.
 Note that with the proposed definition, it would be unrealistic to expect the system to optimize the input distributions for each subject separately in order to attain higher ITRs.
-To address this point however, we have also demonstrated via violin plots by calculating the individual ITRs using both definitions for all observation windows.
-In that, we use individual data to estimate the channel transition statistics for each subject and observation window, separately.
-We have leveraged \texttt{BA}(.) algorithm to compute the capacity maximizing input distributions and the corresponding capacity value for signal lengths of $0.18,0.2,0.25,0.3,\dots,1$ seconds, whereby the conditional entropy of $\tilde{\mathbf{P}}$ complies with the Fano's inequality.
+To address this point however, we have also demonstrated via violin plots by calculating the individual ITRs using both definitions (conventional v.s. proposed) for all observation windows.
+To this end, we use individual data to estimate the channel transition statistics for each subject and observation window, separately.
+We have leveraged \texttt{BA}(.) algorithm to compute the capacity--achieving input distributions and the corresponding capacity value for signal lengths of $0.18,0.2,0.25,0.3,\dots,1$ seconds, whereby the conditional entropy of $\tilde{\mathbf{P}}$ is observed to comply with the Fano's inequality.